tweag/gh-migration-scripts/README.md

 node src/index.js get-repo-direct-collaborators -o <organization> -f <file>
 ```

-#### Required Arguments
+#### Arguments

 1. `-f` or `--file` - Input file with repository names.
 2. `-o` or `--organization` - Organization name.

-#### Optional Arguments

-1. `c` or `--outside-collaborators-file` - Outside collaborators files to filter out the result.
+3. `c` or `--outside-collaborators-file` - Outside collaborators files to filter out the result.
 The api for repository directory collaborators returns outside collaborators as well.
 The CSV file should have a column with the name `login`.
-2. `-g` or `--server-url` - The target GHES server endpoint url.
+4. `-g` or `--server-url` - The target GHES server endpoint url.
 If this argument is skipped then the target will the cloud instance.
-3. `-y` or `--output-file` - Output file to save the operation results.
+5. `-y` or `--output-file` - Output file to save the operation results.
 If not provided, the default file the results saved is `<organization>-repo-direct-collaborators-<timestamp>.csv`.
-4. `-t` or `--token` - Personal access token - If not provided, then the user wil be prompted to input the token.
+6. `-t` or `--token` - Personal access token - If not provided, then the user wil be prompted to input the token.
-5. `-s` or `--skip` - Number of lines to skip in the input file.
+7. `-s` or `--skip` - Number of lines to skip in the input file.
 Default is set to 0.
-6. `-u` or `--users-file` - File with user names so only those users will be considered.
+8. `-u` or `--users-file` - File with user names so only those users will be considered.
 Should have the column name `login`.
-7. `-w` or `--wait-time` - Delay time (in seconds) to wait between requests.
+9. `-w` or `--wait-time` - Delay time (in seconds) to wait between requests.
 Default value is 1 second.

 #### Input